mmoaay/Bamboots/README.md

  - `MBMessageable`: Message protocol.
    - `MBWarnable`: Warn protocol.
 Conforming to this protocol to customize the way of warning messages displayed when error occured.
    - `MBInformable`: Inform protocol.
 Conforming to this protocol to customize the way of inform messages displayed when request done successfully
  - `MBErrorable`: Error protocol.
-Conforming to this protocol to customize the error config info.
+Conforming to this protocol to customize the error configuration.
-   - `MBJSONErrorable`: Error protocol for the server.
-Conforming to this protocol to customize the error config info from the server.
+   - `MBJSONErrorable`: Error protocol for JSON data.
+Conforming to this protocol to customize the error configuration for JSON data.

 Mostly you don't need to care much about these protocols, because we already have many **DEFAULT** implementations for them.
 However if you want to customize something, you just need to conform to these protocols and do what you want.
-Here is some default implementations for there protcols:
+Here is some default implementations for these protcols:

 - `MBLoadType`: Enum that conforms to `MBLoadable` protocol, using `case default(container:MBContainable)` case to show `MBMaskView` on the container when requesting.
 - `MBMessageType`: Enum that conforms to `MBMessageable` protocol, using `alertController(title: String, message: String? , actions: [UIAlertAction], container: MBContainable)` case to show alertController.